Achievable logoAchievable logo

 An investment vehicle, insurance product, or action taken to protect a person from risk

-A person can use forwards and/or futures for speculation or hedging purposes.
-Test questions tend to focus on the characteristics of these derivatives, while comparing and contrasting their similarities and differences.
+You can use forwards and/or futures for either speculation or hedging.
+Test questions usually focus on the characteristics of these derivatives and how they’re similar and different.

 Futures contracts

-Futures contracts establish a “locked-in” transaction price to deliver a commodity in the future.
-These derivatives share a number of similarities with options, which include:
+Futures contracts lock in a transaction price today for a commodity that will be delivered in the future.
+Futures share several similarities with options, including:

 • Standardized contracts